mholling/nswtopo/doc/command/contours.md

 A small contour interval can produce very dense contours in steep terrain.
 An advanced `--thin` option is available to selectively remove contours in steep areas such as cliffsides.
 It emulates a manual contour thinning technique.
 An index multiple of eight (e.g. 5m contours with 40m index contours) produces the most aesthetic results.

 (*GDAL* with *SpatiaLite* and *GEOS* support is required to perform contour thinning.)

+# Depression Contours

+Contours generated from a DEM can include depression artefacts, most noticeabley at pinch-points in flat or closed-in watercourses.
+These do not usually represent true depression contours, which are rare.
+Any isolated depression contours are automatically detected and removed.
+All nested depression contours are retained and rendered as true depression contours.
+This behaviour can be disabled with the `--no-depression` option.